micka-coder/talmedia/tanakh/exodus/tanakh-exodus-chapter-19-rashi_en.md

 <b>The words of the people, etc.</b> “I have heard a response from them about this that it is their wish to hear [the commandments] from You [and not from me].
 Hearing from the messenger is not the same as hearing [directly] from the King.
 It is our wish to see our King!”

 ### passuk 10
-<b>Adonoy said to Moshe.</b> If that be so — that they make it necessary to speak to them [directly] — go to the people —
+<b>Hachem said to Moshe.</b> If that be so — that they make it necessary to speak to them [directly] — go to the people —
 <b>and sanctify them.</b> [וְקִדַּשְׁתָּם means:] and prepare them, that they make themselves ready today and tomorrow.

 ### passuk 11